 Nicotinamide riboside is a form of vitamin B3 often thought of as the most efficient of the precursors, meaning it uses up the least amount of energy to become NAD+ when taken orally.
-Not much was known about NR until 2004, when scientists discovered that it’s a precursor to NAD+.
-It’s since been found to bypass a step in the NAD+ metabolome, making it a champion in efficiency compared to other precursors.
-NR becomes NAD+ via the salvage pathway, which is also the route for nicotinamide (or Nam).
+This is because NR bypasses a step in the NAD+ biosynthetic pathway, which is also the route for nicotinamide (or Nam).
 NR is increasingly being used for NAD+ supplementation, as it’s known that NR can increase NAD+ levels.
 In animal studies, this increase leads to concrete benefits like mitochondrial health.
 Additional research is needed to confirm a similar effect in humans.

 Nicotinic Acid (NA)

 This is a form of vitamin B3 and is also known as niacin, a word sometimes used as an umbrella term for all vitamin B3s.
 Nicotinic acid was discovered by a chemist studying nicotine, and the name was changed to niacin in order to differentiate it from tobacco.
 NA is commonly known to cause flushing.
 Since the 1940s, NA has been used to fortify flours and rice all over the world because it’s so vital to human health.
 NA makes its way to NAD+ via the Preiss-Handler pathway, which also consolidates the chemically transformed tryptophan (an amino acid NAD+ precursor) to become NAD+.